Skip to main content

 Verdict: Book It on Your Second Trip to Goa — and Bring a Drinking Budget

 If you visited Bomras on your first trip to Anjuna and wrote it off as a solid holiday meal, go back.
-The Indian fusion kitchen at 1152 Mazal Waddo has now earned consecutive La Liste Leading Restaurants recognition — 76 points in both 2025 and 2026 , which puts it in measurable company with restaurants that take considerably more effort to book.
+The Indian fusion kitchen at 1152 Mazal Waddo has now earned consecutive La Liste Leading Restaurants recognition — 76 points in both 2025 and 2026, which puts it in measurable company with restaurants that take considerably more effort to book.
 Bomras does not.
-Getting a table is direct, and that accessibility is arguably the leading value proposition on the Anjuna dining strip right now.
+Getting a table is direct, that accessibility is arguably the leading value proposition on the Anjuna dining strip right now.

 The La Liste double-entry is the trust signal worth anchoring to here.
 La Liste aggregates hundreds of critic and guide sources globally, so holding 76 points across two consecutive years is not a fluke or a local award dressed up for visitors.
-It reflects sustained consistency , the kind of thing that matters more on a return visit than on a first one, when novelty does some of the heavy lifting.
+It reflects sustained consistency, the kind of thing that matters more on a return visit than on a first one, when novelty does some of the heavy lifting.

 The Food and Drink Case

 Bomras operates in Indian fusion, a format that in Goa often means Konkani and Southeast Asian flavours meeting each other without much editorial discipline.
 The kitchen here has enough La Liste credibility to suggest that the integration is more considered than most.
-The Google rating of 4.7 across 5,053 reviews is a volume-backed signal , at that review count, a 4.7 reflects genuine diner satisfaction rather than a small loyal crowd inflating the score.

 On the wine side, Goa is not a natural wine destination, but venues at this recognition level in India's coastal resort belt have increasingly invested in wine lists that go beyond the usual suspects.
 If you are visiting as a food and wine explorer, the practical move is to ask the floor staff what they are pouring by the glass that week rather than defaulting to the bottle list.
 The program's depth will tell you quickly whether the kitchen's ambition extends to the cellar.
 For the Indian wine traveller looking to benchmark regional programs, Bomras sits in interesting company alongside The Table in Mumbai and Farmlore in Bangalore, both of which treat the beverage program as a co-equal to the food.